| That

 on the canoe, killing one Māori.
 This gave Tayeto the opportunity

 to leap overboard, where he was picked up by the Endeavour.
+Because of this event, Cook named the area Kidnapper's

+Bay.
 From here the Endeavour continued to Cape Turnagain,

 turning to coast the East Cape and the Bay of Plenty.
 On 3rd November